CWC (Cabot Watch Company) is a British company established in 1972 and was contracted to supply watches to the Ministry of Defence.

 With direct replacements being readily available I opted to replace with new.

 The new crystal is fitted with a press.

 Finally I gave the case a light polish to finish the work, keeping the orientation of the brushed grain finish as per the original.

-The watch is now looking ready for the battlefield, and should give provide plenty more years of good service.
+The watch is now looking ready for the battlefield, and should provide plenty more years of good service.